ClintonYounge/To-Do-List-Project/README.md

 ### Run tests

-- There's no test for this project
+- To run this test, run "npx jest" in your terminal.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>